keithschulze/gastown.nix/README.md

 __WARNING: This is vibe coded using [gastown](https://github.com/gastownhall/gastown) for my own learning.
 IT'S NOT FUNCTIONAL, DO NOT USE.__

-Declarative Gas Town rig and crew configuration using the Nix module system.
+An embedded, declarative Gas Town rig and crew configuration using the Nix module system.

+This is __not__ how Gas Town is supposed to be used.
+Gas Town's philosophy is to manage many projects (rigs), so this goes squarely against that.
+As a result, there's a lot of Gas Town functionality that isn't relevant here.
+A lot is useful though.
+Once we've learnt what's useful, we can simplify.

 ## Usage